-2. See Figure 72.
+2. See Figure 72 on page 235.
 If you leave this field blank, the On this panel, you enter information in the fields to create a RENAME control statement.
-This panel creates a RENAME control statement according to the syntax described in "Syntax of the RENAME Control Statement" on page 214.
+This panel creates a RENAME control statement according to the syntax described in "Syntax of the RENAME Control Statement" on page 210.
 See that topic for more information about the RENAME control statement keywords.

+'''

-CSFCSE20 COMMAND ===> ICSF - Create RENAME ( Control Statement
+CSFCSE20 ----- ICSF - Create RENAME Control Statement -----

+COMMAND ===>

-Enter the following ; information:
+Enter the following information:

-Existing Key Lab pel
+Existing Key Label

 New Key Label

 Key Type ===> Selection panel displayed if blank

 Comment Line ===>

-ate and store control : to the previous pane
+Press ENTER to create and store control statement

+Press END to exit to the previous panel

+'''